 This major, offered by The Media School in the College of Arts and Sciences, provides a strong foundation in journalism as well as public relations coursework.
 The degree focuses on the principles, concepts, application of best practices, and research regarding the development and management of effective communication campaigns.

 The Media School also offers a Certificate in Journalism and several media minors for students majoring in other subjects.
-Some of those minors are Media and Creative Advertising, Media Law and Ethics and Media Persuasion.
+Some of those minors are Public Relations, Media and Creative Advertising, Media Law and Ethics and Media Persuasion.
 Check the Media School section in your bulletin for more information about the certificate and minors.

 A good starting point for the Public Relations concentration is MSCH-C 101 Media, an introductory course about the role all forms of media pay in our lives today.
 A prerequisite to many upper-level journalism courses, MSCH-C 101 is required for all Media School degrees.